lairdrt/rpi-pico-freertos/README.md

 Plugging in the Pico to the development platform causes the Pico's flash to be mounted as a drive.
 Use the File Manager to copy the `myapp.uf2` file to the Pico's file space.
 This should cause the file to be loaded into flash and then executed.

 ### Using Bash Shell
 Copy the `myapp.uf2` file to the Pico's drive location, and the Pico will automatically reboot and run the application.
-For example, if your drive location is D:, then issue this command:
+For example, if your drive location is `/media/myuser/RPI-RP2`, then issue this command:

-`cp myapp.uf2 /d/`
+`cp myapp.uf2 /media/myuser/RPI-RP2`